-Kidney donation involves major surgery, and there are risks, including bleeding and infection.
-After your kidney is removed (nephrectomy), you'll spend time recovering in the hospital and at home.
+Kidney donation involves major surgery and there are risks, including bleeding and infection.
+But the overwhelming majority of kidney donors recover with minimal complications.
+After your kidney is removed (nephrectomy), you'll usually stay only overnight in the hospital and complete your recovery at home.
 With time, your remaining kidney will enlarge as it takes on additional blood flow and filtration of wastes.

-Your long-term survival rate, quality of life, general health status and risk of kidney failure are about the same as that for people in the general population who aren't kidney donors.
+Your long-term survival rate is about the same as that for people in the general population who aren't kidney donors.
 Regular checkups, including monitoring of your kidney function and blood pressure, generally are recommended to evaluate your health after kidney donation.